 Deutsche Grammophon artist Ingolf Wunder presents a titanic Phillips program, including Schubert’s last Sonata in B-flat Major D. 960, Chopin’s metaphysical Polonaise-Fantaisie Op.
 61, and Liszt’s brilliant Hexaméron variations.

 This season, Phillips Music broadens its scope to create Leading International Composers.
-Anna Thorvaldsdottir is a composer who frequently works with large sonic structures that tend to reveal the presence of a vast variety of sustained sound materials.
+Anna Thorvaldsdottir works with large sonic structures that tend to reveal the presence of a vast variety of sustained sound materials.

 Taiwanese-American violinist Paul Huang won the 2012 Young Concert Artists International Auditions and a 2015 Avery Fisher Career Grant.
 With pianist Jessica Xylina Osborne, Huang performs works by Vitali, Stravinsky, Pärt, and Franck.